victor-likes-coding/tdr-sop/README.md

 This completes the walkthrough guide on creating your own map.
 I hope this helps you on your current project.

 **Note: The time frame to completely colorize the map will be about 4 hours per 300-500 lines.
 Various factors come into play such as data connectivity, and monitor needs.
-So if there are 1000 lines in area, expect that to take 8 - 12 hours to complete**
+So if there are 1000 lines in an area, expect that area to take 8 - 12 hours to complete**